tewarid/tewarid.github.io/_posts/2014/2014-10-24-customize-buildroot-to-build-bluez-tools.md

 git clone https://github.com/khvzak/bluez-tools.git
 ```

 Add an override rule to file local.mk, in the root folder of buildroot.
-That tells buildroot not to download package source from the internet, but to copy the source from the folder created above
+That tells Buildroot not to download package source from the internet, but to copy the source from the folder created above

 ```conf
 BLUEZ_TOOLS_OVERRIDE_SRCDIR = /home/parallels/github/bluez-tools/